Find Trade Colleges

 While working on their Undergraduate Certificate, medical assisting majors at DMACC accumulate an average of around $12,010 in student debt.

-Read full report on Allied Health & Medical Assisting Services at Des Moines Area Community College
+Full Allied Health & Medical Assisting Services at Des Moines Area Community College Report

 After completing their Undergraduate Certificate, medical assisting graduates from NICC carry an average student debtload of $11,712.

-A rank of #3 on this year’s list means Hamilton Technical College is a great place for allied health & medical assisting services students working on their undergraduate certificate.
-Located in the midsize city of Davenport, Hamilton Technical College is a private for-profit school with a small student population.
+The excellent undergraduate certificate programs at Hamilton Technical College helped the school earn the #3 place on this year’s ranking of the best allied health & medical assisting services schools in Iowa.
+Located in the medium-sized city of Davenport, Hamilton Technical College is a private for-profit school with a fairly small student population.

 After completing their Undergraduate Certificate, medical assisting graduates from Hamilton Technical College carry an average student debtload of $8,600.

-Full Allied Health & Medical Assisting Services at Hawkeye Community College Report
+Full Allied Health & Medical Assisting Services at Hamilton Technical College Report

 While working on their Undergraduate Certificate, medical assisting majors at Southeastern Community College accumulate an average of around $14,817 in student debt.

-With a ranking of #6, Ross College-Quad Cities did quite well on this year’s best schools for allied health & medical assisting services students working on their undergraduate certificate.
-Ross College-Quad Cities is a small private for-profit school located in the midsize city of Davenport.
+Ross College-Quad Cities did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
+It came in at #6 on the list.
+Ross College-Quad Cities is a fairly small private for-profit school located in the medium-sized city of Davenport.

 On average, medical assisting graduates from Ross College-Quad Cities take out $8,213 in student loans while working on their Undergraduate Certificate.